agustinnielsen/news_articles_sentiment_analisys/README.md

 This repository contains a modular Python-based pipeline designed to automate the extraction of web news articles, sentence-level linguistic segmentation, and subsequent valence analysis using Large Language Models (LLMs) via the Groq API.

-Developed through the lens of Computational Social Sciences, this toolkit provides a structured method for analyzing compleax digital media discourses regarding technology within academic research contexts.
+Developed through the lens of Computational Social Sciences, this toolkit provides a structured method for analyzing complex digital media discourses regarding technology within academic research contexts.

 ## Institutional Framework & Project Info